Cancer Prevention and Control

 Comprehensive Cancer Center of Wake Forest University (CCCWFU) and the Division

-of Public Health Sciences invite applications for a tenure track faculty
+of Public Health Sciences invite applications for tenure track faculty positions,

-cessation/tobacco control, and/or health disparities.
+control, health disparities, and/or cancer survivorship.
 The CCCWFU catchment area has large

 African-American, Hispanic, and rural populations.

-successful candidate will participate in an active program in Cancer Prevention
+candidates will participate in an active program in Cancer Prevention and

 Comprehensive Cancer Center.
 The CCCWFU has a large and dynamic group of